 Our probate attorneys focus on all types of breach of fiduciary duty disputes.
 Whether you’re a trustee, executor, heir, or beneficiary we can help you resolve your probate dispute.

 A breach of fiduciary duty can take many forms and lead to a variety of potential disputes, including cases of self-dealing or mismanagement of trust assets.
-RMO’s breach of fiduciary duty attorneys provide guidance in all of the following scenarios.
+RMO’s breach of fiduciary duty attorneys provide guidance in all of the following scenarios in California and Texas.

 Trustees and executors have designated control over funds to ensure the trust is managed appropriately, and there are cases where this responsibility may be misused.
-Our attorneys will investigate your case to ensure that funds are allocated properly and in alignment with the trust.
+Our attorneys in California and Texas will investigate your case to ensure that funds are allocated properly and in alignment with the trust.

 Conflicts of interest may arise when a trustee or executor acts for their own benefit rather than for those they are supposed to serve.
 Our fiduciary duty attorneys help clients navigate the complexities of a conflict-of-interest case and offer guidance to preserve the best interests of the trust and its beneficiaries.

 Fiduciaries may wrongly engage in transactions or manage assets to benefit themselves at the expense of the beneficiaries of the trust.
-Our attorneys will help uncover evidence of self-dealing and build a case to ensure clients are protected against trustees mismanaging assets in the trust.
+Our attorneys in California and Texas will help uncover evidence of self-dealing and build a case to ensure clients are protected against trustees mismanaging assets in the trust.

 Breaches of fiduciary duty may involve violations of non-disclosure agreements or actions that break confidentiality and compromise information related to a trust.
 We’ll work with our clients to navigate these breaches, enforce confidentiality, and ensure assets are safe from outside influence.